DarrellMou/COMP1531-Software-Engineering-Fundamentals-Project/assumptions.md

 * Channels can be created without a name.

 ## dm_create_v1 (darrell)
+* The function can be given an empty u_ids list.
 * If even one of the u_id in the u_ids list is removed or invalid, a dm is NOT created.
 * The user who called dm_create_v1 is the owner, i.e. first person on dm_members list.
 * Users can create as many dms with the exact same users.